thecarp/dactyl-keyboard/doc/options-main.md

 Where to place the MCU PCBA.

+#### Parameter <a id="mcu-position-central">`central`</a>

+If `true`, treat the MCU as central even on a reflected keyboard.
+When this setting and `reflect` are both `true` and a central housing is set to be included, MCU support will go in the central housing file, not the main case files.

+This setting is related to `central-housing` but, for flexibility, their relationship does not take `anchor` into account.

 #### Parameter <a id="mcu-position-anchor">`anchor`</a>

 The name of a feature at which to place the PCBA.
 Typically a key alias, central housing point or `rear-housing`.

+To ensure harmony, when you enable `central` (above), you would normally enable both `reflect` and `central-housing` *and* set this `anchor` to `origin` or to a point on the central housing, in such a way that the MCU support will be physically attached to and supported by the central housing wall.

 #### Parameter <a id="mcu-position-corner">`corner`</a>